Skip to main content

 Anthrax is considered one of the most dangerous and lethal agents for a bioterrorist attack for several reasons:

-• Anthrax spores can be easily sprayed into the air, and, with widespread distribution, inhaled by a large percentage of the population.
+• Anthrax spores can be easily sprayed into the air, and, with widespread distribution, they could be inhaled by a large percentage of the population in a relatively short period of time.

 • Anthrax spores, more so than spores from other bacteria, are stable for long periods of time in the environment.

-• Anthrax spores, when inhaled, are phenomenally deadly — about 95 of 100 people who inhale enough spores, and are not quickly treated with antibiotics, will die.
-Although not typical, the time from exposure to anthrax spores to symptoms of anthrax disease can be as short as one day.
+• When anthrax spores are inhaled, they are quite deadly — about 95 of 100 people who inhale enough spores will die if they are not immediately treated with antibiotics.
+While development of symptoms usually takes a couple of days to a week, if a person inhales enough spores, the time from exposure to symptoms can be as short as one day.

 Relative risks and benefits